aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 ### Target waking up
 This section only applies if all of the following is true:

-- The target has the `Sleep` [condition](../Actors%20states/Conditions.md)
+- The target had the `Sleep` [condition](../Actors%20states/Conditions.md) at the start of the method
 - The property isn't `Sleep`
 - target.`hp` is above 0
 - The final damage amount calculated earlier is above 0.
-NOTE: [CalculateBaseDamage](CalculateBaseDamage.md) may override this if the property is one of the status infliction one (except `Flip`) and the infliction occured because this clause isn't part of the damage calculation
+NOTE: [CalculateBaseDamage](CalculateBaseDamage.md) may override this if the property is one of the status infliction one (except `Flip`) and the infliction occured because this clause isn't part of the damage calculation.
+This means that if the amount is 0, but an infliction removing `Sleep` occured, the `cantmove` won't change which is a different logic than this method enforces
 - There was no `DamageOverride` of `DontAwake` processed earlier
 - If the target is an player party member, the `HeavySleeper` [medal](../../Enums%20and%20IDs/Medal.md) must not be equipped